p3zo/chord-progressions/README.md

 -   [feature] output variable chord durations from solver
 -   [feature] consider lower and upper structures in select_voicing
 -   [feature] add the possibility of a repeated note in a different octave
+-   [feature] Generalize `noteNumberToFrequency` to use any periodic tuning https://github.com/soul-lang/SOUL/pull/26/files
+-   [feature] use VAE as solver

 -   [maintainability] merge together chord_strings and duration_strings
 -   [maintainability] break out the merging of chord types into a function and test it
+-   [maintainability] pass midi note numbers everywhere as "notes" and include note names as "noteNames"

 ##### Maybe